Building Affinity with Students Using Online and Blended Education

 [caption id="attachment_254" align="alignleft" width="157"] College Flash Drive[/caption]

-In the digital age, a customized flash drive bridges the gap between student and campus in this phase.
+In the digital age, branded flash drives can bridge the gap between student and campus during this phase.
 To any student that graduated college in the 21st century, the university lanyard was a rite of passage.
 With a lanyard and an official university flash drive, a tiny piece of the college experience is exported and delivered to the distance learning student, and affinity for the institution is built.

 Besides just being able to carry a part of their university identity around with them, such a device also delivers branded media that itself builds affinity.
 From virtual tours to registration tutorial videos to installers for important applications, the university flash drive provides the incoming student a sense of security and simplicity, knowing that everything they need is in one place.